 Villas to rent in Croatia

-In many ways similar to apartment rentals, villa rentals in Croatia are growing in popularity.
-Instead of renting one unit in a house or an apartment building, you can actually rent an entire villa.
+Villas in Croatia are in many ways similar to apartment rentals.
+And just like apartment rentals in Croatia, villa rentals in Croatia are growing in popularity.
+Instead of renting one unit in a building, you can rent an entire house.

 Villas are fully furnished, often located in a rural setting, and come with great facilities like a swimming pool, and an outdoor kitchen.

 Villas to rent are especially popular in Istria.
-Some companies specialize in villa rentals, like Villas.com, a Booking.com’s own site for villa and apartment rentals.
-You can also reach directly to property owners through sites like Homeaway.
+Some companies specialize in villa rentals, like MyIstria.com, or LuxuryCroatianVillas.com.
+You can also try to reach out directly to property owners like us :).

 Advantages of renting a villa in Croatia:

-- Renting entire villa ensures you a full privacy.
+- Renting the entire villa gives you full privacy.

-- Many villas are located in a quite rural setting.
+- Many villas are located in quiet rural settings.

-- Although a daily rent is high, if you are a large party (couple of families, a group of friends) and you want to split a cost, this can be a great and a very affordable accommodation for you.
+- Although the daily rent can seem high at first, if you are a group of people (a couple of families, a group of friends) and you plan to split the cost, this can be a great and very affordable accommodation in Croatia for you.